ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

+ * **Disable When Idle:** If this is checked then the interactable object script will be disabled when the object is not being interacted with.
+This will eliminate the potential number of calls the interactable objects make each frame.
  * **Touch Highlight Color:** The colour to highlight the object when it is touched.
 This colour will override any globally set colour (for instance on the `VRTK_InteractTouch` script).
  * **Allowed Touch Controllers:** Determines which controller can initiate a touch action.
  * **Is Grabbable:** Determines if the object can be grabbed.